*SPOILER ALERT! *

 I’m still their captain, then you pass along this order—” He shook his finger

-at her, and she glared at it.
+at her as she glared at him.
 “You tell them to turn that clunky Viidun ship

 around right now and take you home!”
 A new thought seemed to hit him like a

 thump on the head.
-“Oh, for heaven’s sake, please tell me you’re on the Triac.”
+“Oh, for heaven’s sake, please tell me you are on the Triac.”

 Eena

-tried to hold a blank face, but failed.
+tried to keep a blank face but failed.

 “For